andreavitaletti/andreavitaletti.github.io/docs/index.md

 A distinctive characteristics of my research is the attempt to always validate the performance of the proposed solutions, namely algorithms and protocols, both theoretically and practically.

 I lead the research activities on wireless sensor networks and the Internet of Things, in the research group on Computer Networks and Pervasive Systems of the Department of Automatic Computer Engineering and Management Antonio Ruberti della Sapienza University of Rome (DIAG).
 In this context, I enjoied the cooperation with several international research organizations, including: Research Academic Computer Technology Institute (Greece), Braunschweig University of Technology (Germany), Universitat Paderborn (Germany), University of Athens (Greece), Ben-Gurion University of the Negev (Israel), University of Salerno (Italy), Wroclaw University of Technology (Poland), Universitat Politecnica de Catalunya (Spain), University of Geneva (Switzerland), University of Lubeck (Germany).

+More recently, my research has focused on Verifiable Computation, where I have published papers in top-tier A* conferences such as the Network and Distributed System Security Symposium (NDSS) and the IEEE Symposium on Security and Privacy (SP), and on Computational Gastronomy.
+In this latter field, I am the Principal Investigator of the project Grains of Insight, co-chair of the 1st Workshop on Computational Gastronomy (CoGamy), and an active collaborator of Ganesh Bagler, widely regarded as one of the pioneers of Computational Gastronomy.
+I also regularly participate in the multidisciplinary group meetings on Scientific and Computational Gastronomy organized by Prof. Cassi, and I will serve as an instructor at the 4th International Summer School on Scientific and Computational Gastronomy.

 I founded the laboratory on the wireless sensor network at DIAG where the solutions - both hardware and software - designed in the our research activities, are implemented and tested in the field.
 In the lab, we developed and implemented the MagoNode: a new wireless device for WSN networks operating in the 2.4Ghz ISM band deployed in many field trials.